-To seek delegated authority for the Executive director of development and city services, to make an Article 4 direction to remove permitted development rights for the conversion of offices to residential within Norwich city centre.
+To update members on the introduction of an article 4 direction to remove permitted development rights for the conversion of offices to residential within Norwich city centre.

-Recommendation:
+Recommendation

-The Council proceeds with the introduction of a non-immediate Article 4 direction, and that:
+To recommend to cabinet that the council proceeds with the introduction of a nonimmediate Article 4 direction, and that:

-- Delegated authority be given to the Executive director of development and city services, in consultation with the Portfolio Holder, to make an Article 4 direction to remove permitted development rights for the conversion of offices to residential within Norwich city centre; - 2) If the government change the NPPF to require article 4 directions to be limited to situations where this is necessary to protect an interest of national significance, delegated authority should be given to cease its introduction without having to seek further authority from cabinet.
+- delegated authority be given to the executive director of development and city services, in consultation with the cabinet member for sustainable and inclusive growth, to make an Article 4 direction to remove permitted development rights for the conversion of offices to residential within Norwich city centre; - 2) if the government change the National Planning Policy Framework (NPPF) to require Article 4 directions to be limited to situations where this is necessary to protect an interest of national significance, delegated authority should be given to cease its introduction without having to seek further authority from cabinet.